deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/bigcommerce/embedded-checkout.md

 ```

 :::note Check the component exists
 Out of the box you should have a `client/src/pages/shop/Checkout/components/EmbeddedCheckout.js` file.
 If not, please create a new app using `@deity/create-falcon-app` and grab it from there.
+This is specific to demo-v2
 :::

 ### 2. Get the embedded checkout URL